 One of the first things to do after any traffic accident, after seeking medical help for anyone who is seriously injured, is to call the police.
-This is a good idea after any car accident, and is especially important if you are in a crash with an uninsured driver.
-A police report provides important evidence of the crash and can make a big difference for your chances of success in any related insurance claim or lawsuit.
+This is a good idea after any car accident and is especially important if you are in a crash with an uninsured driver.
+A police report provides important evidence of the crash and can make a big difference in your chances of success in any related insurance claim or lawsuit.

-Trade Information with the Other Driver
+Trade Information With the Other Driver

 While you wait for the police to arrive, you should exchange information with the other driver.
-Try to get as much information as you can about the other driver and his or her vehicle, including the driver’s name, telephone number, email address and mailing address, as well as the make, model, color and license number of the vehicle.
-Also take down the names and contact information of any witnesses who may have seen the accident take place.
+Try to get as much information as you can about the other driver and his or her vehicle, including the driver’s name, telephone number, email address, and mailing address, as well as the make, model, color, and license number of the vehicle.
+Also, take down the names and contact information of any witnesses who may have seen the accident take place.

 Assuming that everyone is properly insured, you and the other driver should also exchange insurance information at this time.
 If the other driver is uninsured, this is when you are likely to find out.
-However, even if the other driver shows you an insurance card, you should still take down his or her information in case the policy is expired, canceled or in someone else’s name.
+However, even if the other driver shows you an insurance card, you should still take down his or her information in case the policy is expired, canceled, or in someone else’s name.